GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/bounties/bounties.md

         - Stationary, appears as an NPC on the map in a specific structure.
         - 16,400 Gold Reward
         - 500 Bounty Medals
+        - 13 Bounty Markers
         - Appears at Bounty Rank 10
-        - Requires A3 True Ending
+        - Requires A3 Mastermind Ending

     === "Fight Details"
         - HP: 11-14k (~10k for each Knight)